 While you are on campus, there are a number of spots for you to grab a meal or an in-between class snack.

 We’ve got healthy snacks (e.g., gluten-free, dairy-free), fresh salads, sandwiches, bone broth, kombucha and other drinks, as well as a basic selection of personal care items.
 We also sell all kinds of hoodies, t-shirts, hats, coffee mugs and more items bearing the NUNM logo.
-Fresh food options are delivered as follows*:
+NUNM Store will carry some fresh food from the following vendors: Molly’s, Higher Taste, Eatin’ Alive, Trazza & Origami.

 *All deliveries subject to change and availability is not guaranteed.
 May not be available during the summer.